wiedem/dvesecurity-apple/README.md

 ## Documentation
 The framework is designed to generate a detailed [DocC] documentation.
 It contains the API documentation as well as articles on getting started and code samples.

+An online version of the documentation can be found [here](https://libraries.oss-pages.diva-e.com/dvesecurity-apple-documentation/documentation/index.html).

 When the framework is included as a Swift package in Xcode, the documentation can be generated via the `Product > Build Documentation` menu item or the corresponding `xcodebuild` command from the command line.